 Stock Lending with Stake

 Securities lending has historically allowed high net worth or institutional investors, like fund managers, to earn a bit extra on their portfolios for stocks they already hold.
-They will lend stocks out to financial institutions, in return for a borrowing fee.
-With Stock Lending, Stake gives you access and we share some of these extra earnings with you.
+With Stock Lending, Stake makes this possible and shares this extra income with you.

 How does Stock Lending work?

 If you participate in Stock Lending, your U.S. stocks are available to be lent.

 Stake matches your stocks with financial institutions who want to borrow them.

 In return, borrowers pay interest.
 We use this to cover costs, and share a payment with you.

 What can I expect if my stock is lent out?

 For example, say you hold $1,000 of XYZ Industries shares and are part of the Stock Lending program.
 There's high demand to borrow this stock, so Stake’s broker is able to lend out all $1,000 of your XYZ Industries shares to ABC Institutional Investor for a year.
 When the loan begins, ABC Institutional Investor puts aside $1,020 of cash collateral in a separate bank account, for your protection.